ElenaWilliams/Projects/Statistics/README.md

 ```
 ![](tables/table8.png)

-Root Mean Squared Error is 2.8
+The following code was used to calculate the Root Mean Squared Error which equals to 2.8.

 ```{r, message=FALSE}
 table4 = subset(table4, !is.na(Difference))
 sqrt(mean(table4$Difference^2))